As a progressive livestock farmer, you care deeply about your pasture. You want to manage it well.

-For instance, these generic tools cannot help you plan your rotational grazing schedules in a straight forward manner, at least without you customising it enough to suit your needs.
+For instance, generic tools cannot help you plan your rotational grazing schedules in a straightforward manner, at least without you customising it enough to suit your needs.

 Another significant disadvantage is that using a generic app might cost you a lot more in terms of time and effort when compared to what you can achieve using pasture specific apps.

 We're looking for tools specific to the agricultural industry, after all!

 These agricultural apps must help in your farm management, otherwise, they are a waste of time in your business.
 Let's keep this the focus when trolling through the many mobile apps and new apps being published.